Gankra/abi-cafe/README.md

 # ABI-Checker

+Run --help to get options for configuring execution.

 This tool helps automate testing that two languages/compilers agree on ABIs for the purposes of FFI.
 This is still in early development so lots of stuff is stubbed out.

 The principle of the tool is as follows: